techdeputy2/directory_reconciler/README.md

 ### GCP credentials.json file

 You'll need a `credentials.json` file for running this.
-Go to the [Google Cloud Platform Console](https://console.cloud.google.com), login using admin credentials for vhsband.com, select 'ggbackup` as the project and then click on *Left Nav -> API & Services -> Credentials* download the credential for `DirectoryUpdater` and save the file as `credentials.json`
+Go to the [Google Cloud Platform Console](https://console.cloud.google.com), login using admin credentials for vhsband.com, select `ggbackup` as the project and then click on *Left Nav -> API & Services -> Credentials* download the credential for `DirectoryUpdater` and save the file as `credentials.json`

 ## Running the script